 We at SharkServers have been around since 2014, and can proudly say that we haven’t removed a single website due to DMCA complaints.
 This is achieved by having servers in countries where DMCA does not apply or is difficult to enforce due to leniency of the law enforcement, or other factors.

-SharkServers has server locations in the Netherlands, Ukraine and Russia, which we use to provide offshore hosting services and domain registration.
+SharkServers has server locations in the Netherlands, Ukraine and Russia, which we use to provide offshore web hosting (Use promo code 25OFF for 25% discount) services and domain registration.
 This makes it nearly impossible for a US company to get a website taken down by simply sending a complaint, as these three countries are known for either having no laws regarding copyright infringement of US-based businesses by third parties, or have no agreements in place between the US and them to enforce any such law.
 As such, many offshore hosting companies are based in these countries.

 Want to give offshore DMCA ignored hosting a try?